kaylah176/Project_3/README.md

 ## Future Applications of Software
 Our software can be adapted to other private-equity backed assets as our platform effectively acts as a way to purchase and sell any security pegged to cashflows from the asset.
 This allows the software to tap into the speed, accessibility, and security of crypto-currency with the asset price pegged to a value deemed appropriate.
-For our example we used the Zillow Zestimates, we can also used a 'Discounted Cashflow Model' for buyers and sellers to find an appropriate pricing for the security.
+For our example we used the Zillow Zestimates, we can also used a 'Discounted Cashflow Model' for buyers and sellers to find an appropriate pricing for their assets.
+Furthermore, the software could include multiple assets for buyers and sellers to interact with one another.

 ## Sources:
 1. https://stackoverflow.com/questions/12309269/how-do-i-write-json-data-to-a-file